meilisearch/specifications/text/0174-metrics-api.md

 #### 3.2.7. `meilisearch_nb_tasks`

-Returns the total number of index for the Meilisearch instance.
+Returns the total number of tasks for the Meilisearch instance parametrized by the kind of task and its value (see the table below).

 ```
 # HELP meilisearch_nb_tasks Meilisearch Number of tasks